aak2003/BruteForceDictionary/README.md

 Cons:
 1. Takes an impossible amount of storage.
 2. Running this needs very high computational power, maybe that of a quantum computer.
 The total number of passwords generated will be:
-   Sum of permutations of 94Pn , P is permutation, n is between 8-63
+   Sum of permutations of 94Pn , P is permutation, n is between 8-63.
+94 because there are 94 keyboard characters.